p-Toluenesulfonic acid - Information sheet

 - Based upon the outcome of the ERC Approach, PTSA is considered unlikely to be causing ecological harm.

-Proposed screening assessment conclusions
+Screening assessment conclusions

-Related information
+Related resources

 - PTSA may be found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly
+Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.

 - Date modified: